 Crafting Your AR Strategy

-To capitalize on Augmented Reality in retail marketing, brands must develop a clear roadmap that aligns with their objectives.
+To capitalize on Augmented Integrating AR into Retail Marketing, brands must develop a clear roadmap that aligns with their objectives.
 Start by establishing SMART goals—Specific, Measurable, Achievable, Relevant, and Time-bound—and then map these targets to critical customer touchpoints both online and in-store.

 Planning Steps